KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

  .. figure:: media/image100.png

-   Table widget - representing a value trough an icon
+   Table widget - choosing the icon to visualize

 However, it is important to have previously specified that column as being represented as an icon otherwise choices will not be applied.

  .. figure:: media/image101.png

-   Table widget - representing a value trough an icon
+   Table widget - set visualization type as icon

  .. figure:: media/image102.png

-   Table widget - representing a value trough an icon
+   Table widget with icons for a measure column

 *Visibility* conditions can also be applied for a column.
 Just click the *Visualization* property as shown below.